wstrinz/sadi-rb/README.md

 ```

 Although SADI can theoretically use any vocabulary for its service description, the gem internals currently require that you use the [mygrid ontology] in implementing your `service_description` method.

+You also have access to `parse_string(string, format)` method, inherited from [SADI::Converter](https://github.com/wstrinz/sadi-rb/blob/master/lib/sadi-rb/converter.rb) through `SADI::SynchronousService`, which can be used create a RDF::Graph from a serialized string.
+The `format` argument should be a symbol for an `RDF::Format` class, for example `:ttl` or `:rdfxml'.

 ## Contributing to sadi-rb